 By combining multiple protocols (SNMP for network gear, WMI for Windows systems, ICMP for basic connectivity, and CDP for Cisco equipment), these tools create a complete picture of your infrastructure - from core routers to virtual machines to Linux servers.
 This isn't just about documentation - it's about shifting from reactive firefighting to actually managing your environment.
 Teams that make this transition can finally plan capacity based on real data, address network issues before users notice them, and build IT infrastructure that supports growth rather than constrains it.

-Good network mapping doesn't just show you what you have today - it helps you build what you need tomorrow.
-Ready to see what proper visibility could do for your organization? get a free trial of PRTG Network Monitor and experience the difference for yourself.
+Good network monitoring doesn't just show you what you have today.
+It helps you build what you need tomorrow.
+Ready to see what proper visibility could do for your organization?
+Get a free trial of PRTG and experience the difference for yourself.
+And if automated topology mapping is on your list, take a closer look at Paessler PRTG UVexplorer and what it adds to your PRTG setup at paessler.com/prtg/prtg-uvexplorer.

 Frequently Asked Questions